-- [1] An application has been made for approval of an enterprise agreement known as the Deakin University Enterprise Agreement 2017 (the Agreement).
+- [1] An application has been made for approval of an enterprise agreement known as the Deakin University Enterprise Agreement 2023 (the Agreement).
 The application was made pursuant to s.185 of the Fair Work Act 2009 (the Act).
 It has been made by Deakin University.
-The Agreement is a single enterprise agreement. - [2] The Applicant has provided written undertakings.
-A copy of the undertakings is attached in Annexure A. I am satisfied that the undertakings will not cause financial detriment to any employee covered by the Agreement and that the undertakings will not result in substantial changes to the Agreement. - [3] Subject to the undertakings referred to above, I am satisfied that each of the requirements of ss.186, 187, 188 and 190 as are relevant to this application for approval have been met. - [4] The National Tertiary Education Industry Union being a bargaining representative for the Agreement, has given notice under s.183 of the Act that it wants the Agreement to cover it.
+The Agreement is a single enterprise agreement. - [2] The Fair Work Legislation Amendment (Secure Jobs, Better Pay) Act 2022 (Cth) (Amending Act) made a number of changes to enterprise agreement approval processes in Part 2-4 of the Fair Work Act, that commenced operation on 6 June 2023. - [3] Under transitional arrangements, amendments made by Part 14 of Schedule 1 to the Amending Act in relation to genuine agreement requirements for agreement approval applications apply where the notification time for the agreement was on or after 6 June 2023.
+The genuine agreement provisions in Part 2-4 of the Fair Work Act, as it was just before 6 June 2023, continue to apply in relation to agreement approval applications where the notification time for the agreement was before 6 June 2023.
+The notification time for the Agreement was before 6 June 2023.
+The Agreement was made on or after 6 June 2023. - [4] The Employer has provided written undertakings.
+A copy of the undertakings is attached in Annexure A. I am satisfied that the undertakings will not cause financial detriment to any employee covered by the Agreement and that the undertakings will not result in substantial changes to the Agreement.
+The undertakings are taken to be a term of the agreement. - [5] Subject to the undertakings referred to above, I am satisfied that each of the requirements of ss.186, 187, 188 and 190 as are relevant to this application for approval have been met.

+- [6] The National Tertiary Education Industry Union (NTEU) being a bargaining representative for the Agreement, has given notice under s.183 of the Act that it wants the Agreement to cover it.
 In accordance with s.201(2) I note that the Agreement covers the organisation.

-[5] The Agreement is approved and, in accordance with s.54 of the Act, will operate from 6 July 2017.
-The nominal expiry date of the Agreement is 28 June 2021.
+The NTEU support approval of the Agreement and are of the view that the Agreement passes the better off overall test. - [7] The Agreement is approved and, in accordance with s.54 of the Act, will operate from 18 October 2023.
+The nominal expiry date of the Agreement is 30 June 2026.